 Any downgrade in the ratings of our reinsurance subsidiaries could adversely affect their ability to sell products, retain existing business, and compete for attractive acquisition opportunities.
 Ratings are subject to revision or withdrawal at any time by the assigning rating organization.
 A rating is not a recommendation to buy, sell or hold securities, and each rating should be evaluated independently of any other rating.
 We believe that the rating agencies consider the ratings of a parent company when assigning a rating to a subsidiary of that company.
 The ability of our subsidiaries to write reinsurance partially depends on their financial condition and is influenced by their ratings.
 In addition, a significant downgrade in the rating or outlook of RGA, among other factors, could adversely affect our ability to raise and then contribute capital to our subsidiaries for the purpose of facilitating their operations and growth.
 A significant downgrade could increase our own cost of capital.
 For example, the facility fee and interest rate for our credit facility are based on our senior long-term debt ratings.
 A decrease in those ratings could result in an increase in costs for the credit facilities.
-Also, if there is a downgrade in the rating of RGA, or any of our rated subsidiaries, some of our reinsurance contracts would require us to post collateral to secure our obligations under these reinsurance contracts.
+Also, if there is a downgrade in the rating of RGA, or any of our rated subsidiaries, some of our reinsurance contracts.
 Accordingly, we believe a ratings downgrade of RGA, or any of our rated subsidiaries, could have a negative effect on our ability to conduct business.